 - This technique could in principle reduce the cost of the equipment used presently from about five crore rupees per piece to merely Rs.15-20 lakhs.

 - This would come in useful not just in the industry but in academia, too, with more colleges being able to afford research in nanotechnology.

-- Since it does not require high currents or vacuum atmosphere it is a relatively more environment-friendly method than existing ones.
+- Since it does not require high currents or vacuum atmosphere it is a relatively more environmentally-friendly method than existing ones.

 To know more about the UPSC Syllabus click on the linked article

 What are the disadvantages of Electro Lithography?

 Despite the high resolution of electron-beam lithography, the generation of defects during electron-beam lithography is often not considered by users.
 Defects may be classified into two categories: data-related defects, and physical defects.